-Killarney – One of my favorite areas in Ireland – small town feel with a National Park in the downtown with hiking, kayaking, boat rides and jaunting cars (horse-drawn buggy rides).
-I would suggest a few nights here as you can do day trips to see other area like Ring of Kerry and Dingle Peninsula
+Killarney – One of my favorite areas in Ireland — small-town feel with a National Park in the downtown with hiking, kayaking, boat rides, and jaunting cars (horse-drawn buggy rides).
+I would suggest a few nights here as you can do day trips to see another area like Ring of Kerry and Dingle Peninsula

 Cliffs of Moher – a sea coast like no other.
 A great stop along the way from Killarney to Galway or Shannon for a castle stay.”

 Ways to get around Ireland:

 Train – trains are great but do limit where you go on based on the track